-The use of accounting discretion, to make adjustments in financial statements is a big game which distorts corporate decision making itself.
-The paper adds to this debate, particularly on the relationship between female representation on corporate boards and earning management practices.
+The use of accounting discretion to make adjustments in financial statements is a big game which itself distorts corporate decision making.
+This paper adds to this debate by providing evidence of the relationship between female representation on corporate boards and earning management practices.
 We have aimed to include all the key characteristics in the model, and carried out robustness checks to ensure the rigour of the results.
-However, the sample consists of very large publicly traded companies, and the findings of the study should be interpreted on this basis.
+However, the sample consists of very large publicly traded companies, and the findings of the study need to be interpreted on this basis.
 Since female representation is limited on corporate boards, their actual influence on earnings management may also be limited, but this provides yet another argument for our distant dream of gender-balanced corporate boards.